 #7 Volcano of Nisyros

-We return to the junction for Emporios and turn right towards the volcano.
-A winding road winds its way down into the impressive Caldera of Nisyros, the so-called Lakki Valley.
+We return to the junction for Emporios and turn right toward the volcano.
+A winding road winds its way down into the impressive caldera of Nisyros, the so-called Lakki Valley.
 On the terraced mountain slopes, the vegetation is still very lush.

-The further you go into the Nisyros volcano the more barren the landscape becomes.
+The further you go into the Nisyros volcano, the more barren the landscape becomes.
 The different rock layers and numerous lava domes make every geologist’s heart beat faster.
-At a ticket booth, you pay €5 entrance fee to visit the crater.
+At a ticket booth, you pay a €5 entrance fee to visit the crater.

-However, before you make a pilgrimage to Stefanos Crater with the masses, we recommend a small detour to the lesser-known Polyvotis Crater .
-Hardly anyone gets lost here, although the twin craters are no less impressive.
+However, before you join the crowds on a pilgrimage to Stefanos Crater, we recommend a short detour to the lesser-known Polyvotis Crater.
+Hardly anyone strays here, even though the twin craters are no less impressive.

-At the toilet house, follow the beaten path on the right.
-Even from a distance you can see several hills in magnificent colors.
-Behind it are hidden other craters.
-Even if you can’t go down, you will get a good impression of this natural wonder.
+At the restroom building, follow the well-trodden path on the right.
+Even from a distance, you can see several hills in magnificent colors.
+Behind them lie other hidden craters.
+Even if you can’t go down, you’ll get a good sense of this natural wonder.

-The steaming sulphur fumaroles glow neon yellow and are a reminder that an active volcano is still slumbering underground.
-Caution is advised, the rock is partly porous and there are no barriers!
+The steaming sulfur fumaroles glow neon yellow and serve as a reminder that an active volcano still slumbers underground.
+Caution is advised—the rock is partly porous and there are no barriers!

-→ More about the Nisyros Island Volcano you can find out in our article: Greece Earthquakes and volcanoes
+→ You can find out more about the Nisyros Island Volcano in our article: Earthquakes and Volcanoes in Greece

 Descent into the Nisyros volcano

 The heart of the Lakki Valley is the spectacular Stefanos Crater.
-You can descend into the 4,000-5,000-year-old crater with a diameter of 330 meters, as long as you can withstand the strong smell of sulfur.
+You can descend into the 4,000- to 5,000-year-old crater, which has a diameter of 330 meters, as long as you can tolerate the strong smell of sulfur.

-Full of awe and admiration, you stand in the middle of one of the largest hydrothermal crater in the world.
-In some places, the ground is very thin and even if the permeable areas are more or less closed off, you should still be careful.
+Filled with awe and admiration, you stand in the middle of one of the largest hydrothermal craters in the world.
+In some places, the ground is very thin, and even though the permeable areas are more or less closed off, you should still be careful.

-Nisyros volcano visit tip: If you visit the caldera of Nisyros and its fascinating crater landscape before 10:30 a.m. or in the late afternoon, you will escape the great rush of day tourists.
+Tip for visiting the Nisyros volcano: If you visit the Nisyros caldera and its fascinating crater landscape before 10:30 a.m. or in the late afternoon, you’ll avoid the crowds of day tourists.
 Descending into an active volcanic crater is a once-in-a-lifetime experience.
-There are probably only very few craters in the world that are accessible at all.
+There are probably very few craters in the world that are accessible at all.

-We drive out of the caldera again and put our Nisyros Island Tour towards Nikia.
-The road leads along the edge of the volcano and you can enjoy a fantastic view of the Aegean Sea, the mainland of Asia Minor and the neighboring island Tilos.
+We drive out of the caldera again and head toward Nikia on our Nisyros Island Tour.
+The road runs along the edge of the volcano, offering a fantastic view of the Aegean Sea, the mainland of Asia Minor, and the neighboring island of Tilos.

-Shortly before Nikia, a road goes up on the right side to the Church of Profitis Iliad.
-The location of this blue and white beauty is dreamlike and the panorama from the front of the church is breathtaking.
-We could stay here for hours and soak up this heavenly atmosphere.
+Shortly before Nikia, a road branches off to the right leading up to the church of Profitis Ilias.
+The location of this blue-and-white gem is dreamlike, and the panoramic view from the front of the church is breathtaking.
+We could stay here for hours, soaking up this heavenly atmosphere.

-On the forecourt of the church there are free high-performance binoculars, through which you can look into the caldera as well as the village of Nikia and the Aegean Sea.
-On days with good visibility, the view even extends to the islands Astypalea and Saria (Karpathos).
+On the church’s forecourt, there are free high-performance binoculars through which you can look out over the caldera, as well as the village of Nikia and the Aegean Sea.
+On days with good visibility, the view even extends to the islands of Astypalea and Saria (Karpathos).

-Alternatively, you can walk up to the church from the parking lot of the village of Nikia.
+Alternatively, you can walk up to the church from the parking lot in the village of Nikia.
 The trail starts behind the Volcano Museum.
 The climb is short but quite steep.
-For individual tourists, the visit at sunset is worthwhile.
+For individual tourists, a visit at sunset is well worth it.

-Nikia is the picture-book village of the island of Nisyros.
-With its white houses and red roofs, it immediately inspires visitors.
+Nikia is the picture-perfect village of the island of Nisyros.
+With its white houses and red roofs, it immediately captivates visitors.
 You can enjoy the most beautiful view just outside the village from a small park bench.
-You can park your vehicle free of charge at the entrance to the village, the entire village is considered a pedestrian zone.
+You can park your vehicle for free at the entrance to the village; the entire village is a pedestrian zone.

 On the right side of the parking lot is the Volcano Museum of Nisyros.
-It is one of the best geological museums in the whole country.
-Here you will get a lot of background information about the formation of Nisyros and the volcanic activity of the entire Aegean Sea.
+It is one of the best geological museums in the entire country.
+Here you will find a wealth of background information about the formation of Nisyros and the volcanic activity of the entire Aegean Sea.
 The museum is open every day except Sundays, and admission costs €5.

-The narrow, picturesque main street of Nikia runs through the village like a hose.
-After a few meters you will come to the heart of Nikia, the »Porta Nikia«.
-The Platia has already been voted one of the most beautiful squares in Europe and rightly so.
-Between the white houses, the sky and the Aegean Sea seem to merge into one color.
+The narrow, picturesque main street of Nikia winds through the village like a ribbon.
+After a few meters, you’ll reach the heart of Nikia, the “Porta Nikia.”
+The Platia has already been voted one of the most beautiful squares in Europe, and rightly so.
+Between the white houses, the sky and the Aegean Sea seem to blend into a single hue.

-If you climb the steps to the Church Issódia tis Theotókou you can enjoy a great view of the village square decorated with sea pebbles.
-A visit to the church interior with its imposing marble iconostasis is worthwhile.
+If you climb the steps to the church of Issódia tis Theotókou, you can enjoy a great view of the village square decorated with sea pebbles.
+A visit to the church interior with its imposing marble iconostasis is well worth it.
 Donations for the preservation of the church are welcome.

 Time out at Porta Nikia

-On the picturesque village square of Nikia there are two cafes.
-The owners of the Café Porta are our long-time friends Nektaria and her husband Efthimios.
+On the picturesque village square of Nikia, there are two cafes.
+The owners of Café Porta are our longtime friends Nektaria and her husband Efthimios (Please say hello from both of us).
 Here you can order a cool drink and delicious Greek meze.
-For chocolate addicts, we recommend the legendary “Volcano chocolate cake” with vanilla ice cream.
+For chocolate lovers, we recommend the legendary “Volcano chocolate cake” with vanilla ice cream.

-If you follow the alley to the end of the village, you will come to another square that Panoramic View Point of the Volcano.
+If you follow the alley to the end of the village, you’ll come to another square that serves as a panoramic viewpoint of the volcano.
 Here you can enjoy an excellent view of the caldera.
 Especially in the evening, the atmosphere on the platform is magical.
 For us personally, this is one of the best places to enjoy the sunset on Nisyros!

 In Nikia, we like to take time for a long walk through the charming alleys.
-Outside of the tourist hours, you hardly meet anyone except for a few cats and there is something very calming about walking through this silence.
+Outside of peak tourist hours, you hardly meet anyone except for a few cats, and there is something very calming about walking through this silence.

-We continue our island exploration on Nisyros and drive back to the port town of Mandraki.
-Before the Hotel Romantzo the road branches off to the left up to Palaiokastro and the monastery of Evangelistria.
+We continue our exploration of Nisyros and drive back to the port town of Mandraki.
+Before reaching Hotel Romantzo, the road branches off to the left, leading up to Palaiokastro and the Monastery of Evangelistria.

 🗺️ 12 Islands with maps